mrsergazinov/latent_ode_cgm/README.md

 # Data

-The data set has been taken from the sutyd by [1] and can be downloaded from the [here](https://journals.plos.org/plosbiology/article?id=10.1371/journal.pbio.2005143#pbio.2005143.s010).
+The data set has been taken from the study by [1] and can be downloaded from the [here](https://journals.plos.org/plosbiology/article?id=10.1371/journal.pbio.2005143#pbio.2005143.s010).

 `[1] Heather Hall, Dalia Perelman, Alessandra Breschi, Patricia Limcaoco, Ryan Kellogg, Tracey McLaughlin, and Michael Snyder.
 Glucotypes reveal new patterns of glucose dysregulation. *PLoS biology*, 16(7):e2005143, 2018.`